1. Recirculate and invest.

 7. Personal shopping experience.

-Local people usually run small local shops – these people know you and your community!
-A friendly face and a chat are what people need right now.
-Conversation and local chit chat with the storekeeper may be the only contact some people might have during these challenging times.
-If carried out safely, this can be an excellent remedy for our mental health, especially for our more elderly and vulnerable neighbours.
+Local people often run small, independent shops—and these are the folks who truly know you and your community!
+A friendly face and a chat are exactly what people need.
+For some, conversation with the storekeeper may be the only contact they have, and in a world that’s become more isolated, it’s especially important.
+This small connection can be a powerful remedy for mental health, providing a sense of belonging and support, particularly for our more elderly and vulnerable neighbours.

 8. Bespoke local produce.